 Southfield is a larger medium-sized city located in the state of Michigan.
 With a population of 73,156 people and 23 constituent neighborhoods, Southfield is the 18th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Southfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Southfield is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Southfield who work in office and administrative support (15.63%), sales jobs (10.58%), and management occupations (8.96%).

 Also of interest is that Southfield has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Southfield citizens is very high relative to the national average among all cities (21.84%): 36.50% of adults in Southfield have a bachelor's degree or even advanced degree.
+The citizens of Southfield are very well educated compared to the average community in the nation: 36.50% of adults in Southfield have a bachelor's degree or even advanced degree.